jausra/signal-data-viewer/README.md

 # Challenges and Solutions

-- **Challenge**: Getting the plot to stay centered regardless of window size - **Solution**: Use the getElementById function to set the plot width based on the window size.
+- **Challenge**: Getting the plot to stay centered regardless of window size - **Solution**: Set the plot parent element's positioning to absolute and set the plot's positioning to relative.

 # Key Takeaways